shrikant0013/gcp-aws-webidentityfederation/README.md

 ## Google Cloud to AWS Federation
 1. Create a signed JWT using your system’s service account keys.
 This can be local operation or using Google Cloud signJWT API call (in case of GCP managed keys)
-    ```
+    ```json
         {
-            # The issuer must be the service account email.
-            "iss": <service account email>,
+            "iss": "<service account email>",
-            # The audience must be the auth token endpoint's URI
             "aud": "https://www.googleapis.com/oauth2/v4/token",
-            "target_audience": “<Use the URI string used above in the oaud field>”
+            "target_audience": "<Use the URI string used above in the oaud field>",
-            "iat": now,
+            "iat": "now",
-            "exp": <1 hour or some expiry, AWS allows max 1 hour>
+            "exp": "<1 hour or some expiry, AWS allows max 1 hour>"
         }
     ```
 2. Make call to "https://www.googleapis.com/oauth2/v4/token" to exchange above token for Google signed token
-    ```
+    ```json
         data = {
                   "grant_type": "urn:ietf:params:oauth:grant-type:jwt-bearer",
-                    "assertion": <above signed token>
+                  "assertion": "<above signed token>"
         }
     ```
 3. Google should return you JWT which should look something like:
-    ```
+    ```json
         {
-          "aud": <URI that you used in above target_audience field> ",
+          "aud": "<URI that you used in above target_audience field>",
           "iss": "https://accounts.google.com",
           "email_verified": true,
           "exp": 1535578337,
-          "azp": <service account email that was mentioned in iss above>,
+          "azp": "<service account email that was mentioned in iss above>",
           "iat": 1535574737,
-          "email": <service account email that was mentioned in iss above>,
+          "email": "<service account email that was mentioned in iss above>",
           "sub": "99992499378790129023"
         }
     ```
 4. Make AWS STS WebIdentityFederation API call to retrieve temporary credentials "https://sts.amazonaws.com/?DurationSeconds={DURATION}&Action=AssumeRoleWithWebIdentity&Version=2011-06-15&RoleSessionName={ROLE_SESSION}&RoleArn={ROLE_ARN}&WebIdentityToken={OPENIDTOKEN}"

-    Where,
+Where
-    ROLE_SESSION = Temporary identifier for this session.
-Helps in tracking when analyzing Cloudtrail events ROLE_ARN = ARN role created in setup step 2 above OPENIDTOKEN = Signed Token received from Google in prior step
+* ROLE_SESSION = Temporary identifier for this session.
+Helps in tracking when analyzing Cloudtrail events
+* ROLE_ARN = ARN role created in setup step 2 above
+* OPENIDTOKEN = Signed Token received from Google in prior step

 You get AWS temporary credentials from above call that can be used to make signed requests to AWS
-    ```
+    ```xml
     <Credentials>
       <AccessKeyId>something-id</AccessKeyId>
       <SecretAccessKey>something-key</SecretAccessKey>